usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 table).
 Additional operators are available to manipulate vectors: concatenation, indexing, replication, transposition...
 The features of the language are thus similar to Usuba's, with added constructions to deal with finite field arithmetics and polynomials.
-No example of ADSLFC using those constructions are available, but AES and most public-key ciphers should be written in a more natural way in ADSLFC than in Usuba.

 Finally, ADSLFC was designed to allow fast prototyping and development, with seemingly no regard for performances, unlike Usuba, for which speed is a crucial aspect.
-No performances numbers are provided in [12], but since ADSLFC compiles to Python, and no optimizations are mentioned in [12], we can expect the generated codes to be slower than Usuba's highly optimized C codes.
+No performances numbers are provided in the original paper [12], but since ADSLFC compiles to Python, and no performance-related optimizations are mentioned, we can expect the generated codes to be slower than Usuba's highly optimized C codes.

 ### BSC

-BSC [13] is the only bitslicing compiler (besides Usuba) we know of.
-The initial design of Usuba [14], which did not support m-slicing was largely inspired from BSC: lookup tables and permutations reused BSC's syntax, and the types were similar: booleans are arrays.
+BSC [13] is a direct ancestor of Usuba.
+The initial design of Usuba [14], which did not support m-slicing, was largely inspired by BSC: lookup tables and permutations originated from BSC, and the types (booleans and vectors of booleans) were similar.
 Usuba's tuples are also inspired from BSC's vectors: in BSC, a vector of size _n_ can be destructed into two vectors of size _i_ and _j_ (such that _i + j = n_) using the syntax `[a # b] = c` (where `a`, `b` and `c` are vectors of size `i`, `j` and `n`), which is equivalent to Usuba's `(a, b) = n`.
-Finally, we reused in Usuba the algorithm used by BSC to convert lookup tables into circuits.
+Finally, Usuba borrows from BSC the algorithm to convert lookup tables into circuits.

-BSC, however, remained a basic prototype and does not perform any optimization but copy propagation (removing assigment of a variable to another).
+Usuba improves upon BSC by expanding the range of optimizations beyond mere copy propagation (removing assigment of a variable to another).
 Furthermore, BSC does not offer loop constructions, and inlines every function, producing unnecessary large codes.
 Benchmarking BSC against Usuba on DES shows that Usuba is about 10% faster, mainly thanks to its scheduling algorithm.

-BSC does not support m-slicing, which is to be expected since m-slicing was introduced by [14] and [15], 8 and 9 years after the development of BSC.
+Similarly, m-slicing was only introduced almost a decade after BSC [14,15], and most SIMD extensions post-date BSC: SSE instructions sets were developped between 1999 (SSE) and 2008 (SSE4.2), AVX dates from 2008, AVX2 from 2012 and AVX512 from 2016.
+Usuba shows that both m-slicing and vectorization are nonetheless compatible with the programming model pionered by BSC.

 ---